 How to charge an electric car: everything you need to know

 The major difference, of course, between traditional cars and electric ones is how they’re powered.
-It still feels rather strange and unfamiliar to plug in a car – but it will soon be the norm to see rows of cars charging in a car park, a Tesla charging kerbside, or a motorway service station with more EV charge points than petrol pumps.
+It might still feel strange to plug in a car to an electric vehicle charging station rather than a petrol pump – but it will soon be the norm.

 Here’s a comprehensive guide to understanding exactly how you charge an EV.